FelixWinterstein/LEAP-HLS/README.md

 This repository is currently under construction.

 (c) Felix Winterstein, Imperial College London.
 The source code is distributed under a 3-clause BSD license (see LICENSE.txt).
+A description of the benchmarks is in F. Winterstein, K. Fleming, H.-J. Yang, S. Bayliss, G. Constantinides, "MATCHUP: Memory Abstractions for Heap Manipulating Programs," in Proc.
+ACM/SIGDA International Symposium on Field-Programmable Gate Arrays, 2015, pp. 136-145.
+If you use the code, please cite this paper.